 However, it is true that by the middle of the nineteenth century, Solitaire gained momentum in France and England.
 One hundred years later, our modern solitaire games started emerging.
-Many books describing even more variations were written in that period.
+Many books describing even more variations emerged in that period.

 Booming in the 1980s

 There already were aesthetic, digital realizations of Solitaire for the C64 or Amiga 500.
 But worldwide success and popularity came with the development of Microsoft’s operating system.

 When working on Windows 3.0, Microsoft wanted to add a couple of games to their basic version.
 Alongside the popular Minesweeper, they chose Solitaire, which an intern was working on at the time.
-There was a crucial advantage to Solitaire in Windows: Users could playfully learn to use the mouse and the concept of drag and drop.
-Nowadays, it might sound strange that someone did not know how to use a mouse.
-But back in 1990, when Windows 3.0 was released, it was not yet common for all PCs to have a mouse.
+The idea was playfully teaching users how to use the mouse and the drag and drop concept, which was pretty new in 1990.
+With Windows 98, the spider joined the gang!
+And until 2013’s Windows 8.1, Microsoft always included Spider Solitaire with the operating system, which explains the game’s high profile.